mike-shields-dev/mike-shields-dev/README.md

 ## About Me

-Hey!
-I'm Michael and I'm working towards becoming a professional Software Developer / Engineer.\
-I'm a graduate of the Software Engineering Bootcamp and Education Team Member at [Command Shift](https://www.commandshift.co/).
+Software Engineering boot camp graduate and Tutor at [Command Shift](https://www.commandshift.co/).
+I like using React to build frontend UIs and NodeJs for backend solutions.
+Currently learning Typescript and NextJS.

 ### Hobbies & Interests